psharanda/Atributika/README.md

 + regex
 + whatever is possible with NSDataDetector (phones, emails, addresses etc)
 + regular ranges

-+ and you can chain all this to parse some uber strings!
+... and you can chain all this to parse some uber strings!

 More than this Atributika:
++ works on iOS, tvOS, watchOS, macOS
++ uses high performant custom HTML-like markup parser
-+ not just detect and style, but also provide all information about what was detected and at what range
++ provides information about WHAT was detected and at WHERE (ranges)
 + has syntax sugar to create styles easily using chaining
-+ separate set of detection utils, in case you want something special
++ has separate set of detection utils, in case you want to use just them
 + `+` operator to concatenate NSAttributedString with other attributed or regular strings

 ## Examples